ava-labs/subnet-evm/contracts/contracts/interfaces/staking-manager.md

 ### receiveRemoveValidator

 Once the `SetSubnetValidatorWeightTx` is accepted, a warp message `InvalidValidatorRegisterMessage` will be relayed to the contract with `messageID` of the request.
 The message represents a messageID will not possibly become a valid validator.
 This essentialy means the message was not valid in the first place, or the validator has removed from the set.
-The InvalidValidatorRegisterMessage can either be a result of `removeValidator` from the contract or it can be originated directly from P-chain via `ExitValidatorSetTx`.
-In either case this ultimately tells the contract that a validator was evicted.
-See related ACP-77 section [here](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#exitvalidatorsettx).

 The contract should verify these in `receiveRemoveValidator`: